How Ireland's players forced change and won a World Cup spot – DW – 03/13/2023

 "I always thought it was possible to have a professional setup in Ireland," she told DW a few days after she scored a last-minute winner for the re-formed Shamrock Rovers in the first round of the newly-professionalized Women's National League in early March.
 "I think it takes someone just to lead the way."

-Though she's referring to her club, the league and its administrators, O'Gorman's part in the widespread changes that have led Ireland to the biggest stage is not to be underestimated.
+Though she was referring to her club, the league and its administrators, O'Gorman's part in the widespread changes that have led Ireland to the biggest stage is not to be underestimated.

 Player power

 That protest and press conference, which drew global media attention, was one of the key factors in a revolution in women's football in Ireland.
-Since then, a raft of institutional changes, including the resignation of controversial former CEO and UEFA Executive Committee member John Delaney, saw an equal pay deal signed in 2021.
+Subsequently, a raft of institutional changes, including the resignation of controversial former CEO and UEFA Executive Committee member John Delaney, led to an equal pay deal signed in 2021.

 "When you're still playing, you're in the moment, you just focus on the next game, the next match.
 You don't really look back on your career and think how proud you'll be of that moment.
 But I think it was important not just for women's football in Ireland, but for women's sports in Ireland in general," O'Gorman said.